PoisotLab/ms_betacov_mapping/README.md

-with high bat diversity and high turnover *may* facilitate the evolutionary radiation of viruses, matching previous findings that the diversification of bat coronaviruses is driven largely by host shifts (inter-genus or higher levels of cross-species transmission) and, to a lesser degree, cospeciation and sharing [intra-genus cross-species transmission; @Anthony2017GloPat].
+with high bat diversity and high turnover *may* facilitate the evolutionary radiation of viruses, matching previous findings that the diversification of bat coronaviruses is driven largely by host shifts (inter-genus or higher levels of cross-species transmission) and, to a lesser degree, cospeciation and sharing, representing intra-genus cross-species transmission [@Anthony2017GloPat].
 This diversification is not an actual risk factor for spillover itself, but acts downstream of a spillover event by increasing the random chance of the emergence of a virus with the raw genomic components required for the potential to infect